Yüksel Coşkunyürek

 Yüksel Coşkunyürek (born 15 March 1965) is a Turkish politician who has been Deputy Minister of Transport, Maritime and Communication since December 2015.
 He served as a Member of Parliament for Bolu as a member of the Justice and Development Party (AKP) between 2002 and 2011.

+He returned to the 28th Parliament of Turkey in the 2023 Turkish parliamentary election, representing Bolu.